japila-books/spark-sql-internals/docs/spark-sql-Dataset.md

 * [[queryExecution]] link:spark-sql-QueryExecution.adoc[QueryExecution]
 * [[encoder]] link:spark-sql-Encoder.adoc[Encoder] for the type `T` of the records

-NOTE: You can also create a `Dataset` using link:spark-sql-LogicalPlan.adoc[LogicalPlan] that is immediately link:spark-sql-SessionState.adoc#executePlan[executed using `SessionState`].
+NOTE: You can also create a `Dataset` using link:spark-sql-LogicalPlan.adoc[LogicalPlan] that is immediately link:SessionState.md#executePlan[executed using `SessionState`].

 Internally, `Dataset` requests <<queryExecution, QueryExecution>> to link:spark-sql-QueryExecution.adoc#assertAnalyzed[analyze itself].